Symmetries of statistics on lattice paths between two boundaries: Introduction

 We do not have to resort to physics to find applications of lattice paths, especially when allowing only unit north and east steps.
 In particular, questions involving Dyck paths are ubiquitous in algebraic combinatorics.
-As a striking example, let us mention that the bigraded Hilbert series of the space of alternating diagonal harmonics is given by the $q,t$-Catalan polynomials, see~\cite{MR2371044}.
-Alternatively, these can be described as the generating polynomials for two natural statistics on Dyck paths, \lq area\rq\ and \lq bounce\rq.
+As a striking example, let us mention that the bigraded Hilbert series of the space of alternating diagonal harmonics is given by the $q,t$-Catalan polynomials~\cite{MR2371044}.
+Alternatively, these can be described as the generating polynomials for two natural statistics on Dyck paths, \lq area\rq\ and \lq bounce\rq, or equivalently, \lq dinv\rq\ and \lq area\rq.
 Although it is possible to show that the polynomials are symmetric in $q$ and $t$, no bijective proof of this innocent-looking fact is known.
+The number of contacts with the boundary also plays a role in this setting.
+Jim Haglund \cite[p.
+50]{MR2371044} gives a bijection $\zeta$ on Dyck paths, which had been used in a different context by George Andrews {\it et al.}~\cite{MR1926854}, sending the pair $(\mathrm{area},\mathrm{dinv})$ to the pair $(\mathrm{bounce},\mathrm{area})$.
+As pointed out by Christian Stump, the bijection $\zeta$ also sends the statistic `number of returns' (i.e., contacts with the diagonal) to the length of the initial rise (equivalently, height of the first peak, or contacts with the left boundary).
+More generally, Nick Loehr's extension~\cite{MR2134172} of this map to $m$-Dyck paths has the analogous property.

+In fact, it was shown by Emeric Deutsch~\cite{Deutsch1998, Deutsch1999} that the joint distribution of the pair of statistics `number of returns' and `height of the first peak' is symmetric on Dyck paths, by exhibiting a recursively defined involution.
+A non-recursive description of the same map has been given by Mireille Bousquet-M\'elou, \'Eric Fusy, and Louis-Fran\c{c}ois Pr\'eville-Ratelle~\cite{BousquetMelou}.

 Our contribution to the study of directed lattice paths confined to a region is twofold.
-On the one hand, in Section~\ref{sec:bottom-top} we generalize and refine a theorem of Emeric Deutsch~\cite{Deutsch1998, Deutsch1999} about the symmetry of the joint distribution of the number of returns and the height of the first peak in Dyck paths.
-In particular, we demonstrate that the restriction to Dyck paths is not necessary: there are natural generalizations of the statistics to paths in an arbitrary region where the symmetry still holds.
+On the one hand, in Section~\ref{sec:bottom-top} we generalize and refine the above theorem of Deutsch.
+We show that the restriction to Dyck paths is not necessary: there are natural generalizations of the statistics to paths in an arbitrary region where the symmetry still holds.
 Moreover, it is possible to extend the result to paths taking east, north and south steps.